Applications for 2024/25 are now closed.

 - Possession of skills required to promote mutual understanding between the United States and Israel is an important evaluation criterion.

 The English Teaching Assistant Fellowship is administered for the Department of State by the Institute of International Education (IIE).
 Details on the program and on submission of applications may be found on IIE's website.

-At-large applicants (i.e., those not currently enrolled as students) must submit their applications directly to the Institute of International Education (IIE).
-The final date for receipt of applications for 2020/2021 by IIE will be on October 6, 2019.
+At-large applicants (i.e., those not currently enrolled as students) must submit their applications directly to IIE's website.

 Candidates currently enrolled as students at an institution of higher learning must submit their applications through their college/university.
 For full details regarding the on-campus application process, students should contact the Fulbright Program Adviser on their campuses.
 The names and contact details of campus Fulbright Program Advisers are listed on IIE's website.